From Text to Tokens#

 True

-Here, we demonstrate the NLTK processes of tokenization, stemming, and lemmatization.
+Here, we briefly demonstrate the NLTK processes of tokenization, stemming, and lemmatization.

 text = "feet cats wolves talking talked?"